Dietary Fiber: Benefits, Food Sources, and Gut Health

 Increasing dietary fiber too quickly may cause bloating, wind, or abdominal discomfort.
 Gradually increasing fiber intake and drinking enough fluids allows the digestive system to adapt and reduces unwanted side effects.

 No, dietary fiber affects much more than digestion.
-Research shows that fibre intake is linked with heart health, blood sugar control, gut microbiome balance, reduced inflammation, and lower risk of long-term disease.
+Research shows that fiber intake is linked with heart health, blood sugar control, gut microbiome balance, reduced inflammation, and lower risk of long-term disease.

 In Conclusion